 Yes, on a self-guided trip you are responsible for locking and securing your bike at the hotel and everywhere you go.
 Your guide will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
 Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take the lights off your bike and follow the charging instructions issued by your guide.
 If you are using an e-bike, you will need to charge the battery nightly, using the charging cord provided.

 Yes, absolutely!
 Please, feel free to bring your own Garmin if you wish to use this device for navigation instead of the Ride with GPS app.
-Your guide can send you the tracks in advance so you can upload them before you leave for the trip (if your Garmin has the correct country’s maps and navigation capabilities).
-Please, remember also to bring your Garmin cord along with you.
+Be sure that you have the correct country’s maps and please bring your Garmin cord along with you.
+You can download the routes to your personal device using the link to the Ride with GPS Event that will be sent you one week prior to the trip.

 Yes, we recommend that you pack a basic first aid kit for common medical emergencies, such as patching up minor injuries and scrapes.